 Heat some veg oil in a large pot over medium-high heat and season the beef with some salt & pepper.
 Lightly brown the beef cubes in small batches, removing each batch when done to a side plate, reserving the oil and juices in the pot.

-Add the 1/2 bottle of beer and stir well, scraping up the sticky bits at the side of the pot.
-Then add the tomatoes, 1.5-2 cups of water, oregano and the coarse salt.
+Then add the tomatoes, 1 cup of water (swished around in the tomato can), oregano and the coarse salt.
 Stir well, add the meat back in, bring to a boil, and then lower heat, cover (with a tilted cover), and simmer until the beef is tender, and liquid is thickened and reduced, about 1 hour.

 If you can, let sit and cool and stabilize and serve with grated cheddar cheese and sour cream.